 Enter the floor number at which a node is placed.
-Enter the floor number of outdoors as "0" and that of a location between floors with a decimal point such as "1.5."
+Enter the floor number of outdoors as "0" and that of a pedestrian deck and a pedestrian crossing bridge as "1."
+For one of the multiple floors in a building, enter a number in steps of 1.
+For indoors, enter a floor number in the building, such as "1" for the first floor and "2" for the second floor.
+Enter the floor number of a location between floors with a decimal point such as "1.5."